jwhitlock/mdn-archive-proto1/docs/MDN/Feedback/tr.md

  <dd>The {{IRCLink("mdndev")}} channel is where we talk about the development work of the platform that runs the MDN site.
 If you have problems with the site's functionality, or ideas for features, you can join us here to talk about it.</dd>
 </dl>

-<h3 id="Email">Email</h3>
+<h3 id="Email">(Asynchronous) Discussions</h3>

-<p>Longer-term discussions happen on our mailing list, <a href="https://lists.mozilla.org/listinfo/dev-mdc" title="https://lists.mozilla.org/listinfo/dev-mdc">dev-mdc@lists.mozilla.org</a>.
-You can post to the list without subscribing to it, but in that case, your post must be approved by a moderator, which means it will take longer for others to see it.
-You can view and post to dev-mdc via your choice of formats:</p>
+<p>Longer-term discussions happen on our <a href="https://discourse.mozilla-community.org/c/mdn">MDN discussion forum</a>.
+You can post to the forum via email to <a href="mailto://mdn@mozilla-community.org">mdn@mozilla-community.org</a>.
+If you join the forum, you can choose to have notifications about discussions sent to you via email as well.</p>

-<p>{{ DiscussionList("dev-mdc", "mozilla.dev.mdc") }}</p>

 <h2 id="Report_an_issue">Report an issue</h2>